Sorry, you need to enable JavaScript to visit this website.

 Youth employment and youth unemployment in Denmark

-In September 2021, The AKU unemployment rate among the 15-24-year olds was 9.6% (adjusted for seasonal variations), which is the same level as in Spring 2008 and far below the approximately 17% in 2012.
-In the last three months of 2022 the AKU unemployment percentage among the 15-24-year-olds was between 12.4 (adjusted for seasonal variations).
+In the last three months of 2023, the AKU unemployment percentage among the 15-24-year-olds was between 12.2 (adjusted for seasonal variations).

 In the wake of the financial crisis in 2008, the NEET rate rose from 56 833 persons in 2008 to 65 728 in 2009.
 Since then, the NEET rate (Not in education, employment or training) has increased slightly, but in 2017 the rate declined.